Strassen, Luxembourg: History

 Strassen was formed on 6 January 1851, when it was detached from the commune of Bertrange.
 The law forming Strassen was passed on 6 August 1849.

 The origins of the town began in Roman times.
 The name of Strassen comes from the Latin "strata," which means military road.
 In Roman times, the Roman road led from Trier through Arlon Strassen and Mamer upwards.
 Remains of the road were found in 1960 during the widening of Kiem Street.

 The seal of Johann Strassen (1411) and religious piety dating from 1500 (currently on display at the National Museum of the State), provided the basis for the municipal coat of arms created in 1976 and heraldic description of "Cloche d'or".

 Due to a historical plague, one-third of the population of Strassen disappeared.
 With the cadastral maps during the time of Maria Theresia (1766) the area of Strassen was 2594.65 acres and the population was 417.

 Strassen, along with some houses in Reckenthal, became a parish in 1804.
 In 1823 the town of Strassen was united with the town of Bertrange, but by a law of August 6, 1849, Strassen was again separated from Bertrange effective 1 January 1850.
 Thus it became a separate municipality from Reckenthal.
 At that time, the population consisted of 1300.

 In 1850, natives of Luxembourg including some from Strassen, began to emigrate to the United States, The emigrants from Luxembourg started experiencing a high death rate in the US, which discouraged further emigration.

 In 1854 the national poet Michel Rodange married a citizen of Strassen, by the name of Leysen Magdalene and they moved to Fels where he was a teacher.

 The first water main was laid in 1908.

+On 26 March 1943, during the German occupation of Luxembourg, Nazi authorities merged the commune of Strassen into Luxembourg City, alongside Walferdange and parts of Hesperange.
+This enlargement of city boundaries only lasted until the liberation of Luxembourg on 10 September 1944, when the previous boundaries were restored and Strassen once again became a separate commune.

 For an entire century, the population did not change much.
 Strassen in 1946 had 1400 citizens and 332 houses.
 In 1960 there were 1900 inhabitants and 20 years later 4200.
 In 1997 there were about 5000 inhabitants, and that number had doubled by 2023.